A Unified Phase-Field Fourier Neural Network Framework for Topology Optimization: Introduction

-However, despite its conceptual advantages, conventional phase-field TO is hindered by significant computational challenges.
-The primary issue is the substantial cost of accurately solving the governing partial differential equations (PDEs), namely the state equation and the phase-field evolution equation (e.g., the Allen-Cahn or Cahn-Hilliard equation \cite{li2024energy, bourdin2006phase}).
-Within the Finite Element Method (FEM) framework, this process demands numerous iterations to solve large and nonlinear systems of equations at each optimization step \cite{gogu2015improving}.
-Furthermore, a critical bottleneck arises from the coupling of geometry and discretization within FEM: sharpness of the material interface is directly tied to the mesh resolution, as the diffuse interface must be resolved by several elements for numerical stability \cite{Bourdin_Chambolle_2003}.
-Consequently, achieving a high-resolution design with crisp boundaries necessitates a globally dense mesh.
-This dual demand for iterative solutions on fine meshes renders the entire procedure computationally prohibitive for high-resolution 2D and most 3D problems \cite{amir2011reducing}, severely restricting the application in large-scale engineering design and necessitating the search for more efficient solution approaches.
+Despite these conceptual advantages, conventional phase-field TO is hindered by significant computational costs.
+At each design iteration one must solve both the governing state/adjoint equations and a phase-field evolution equation, typically of Allen--Cahn or Cahn--Hilliard type \cite{li2024energy, bourdin2006phase}.
+Within a Finite Element Method (FEM), this requires repeated solutions of large and often nonlinear systems at every optimization step \cite{gogu2015improving}.
+A second bottleneck stems from the coupling between geometry and discretization: the sharpness of the material interface is tied to the mesh resolution, since the diffuse interface must be resolved by several elements for numerical stability \cite{Bourdin_Chambolle_2003}.
+High-resolution designs with crisp boundaries therefore demand globally refined meshes.
+The combination of expensive inner gradient-flow iterations and fine discretizations renders high-resolution 2D and most 3D problems computationally prohibitive \cite{amir2011reducing}, and calls for more efficient and mesh-free solution strategies.

-Deep neural networks have emerged as powerful and mesh-free function approximators for solving PDEs, driving a paradigm shift in scientific computing \cite{lagaris1998artificial, raissi2019physics, ew2018deep, karniadakis2021physics, li2020fourier, YU2026117002}.
-They offer the potential to mitigate the curse of dimensionality and handle complex geometries more flexibly than traditional methods.
-Among these, two leading frameworks are the Physics-Informed Neural Networks (PINNs) \cite{raissi2019physics} and the Deep Ritz Method (DRM) \cite{ew2018deep}.
-While PINNs offer broad versatility by embedding strong-form PDE residuals into the loss function, enabling their application to any system of equations, even those without a known variational principle, DRM is tailored for problems with a variational structure, minimizing the system's energy functional, which is advantageous for stability and handling natural boundary conditions.
-Leveraging this fundamental distinction, a hybrid strategy strategically employs PINNs for non-variational state equations, while reserving DRM for those possessing an energy functional.
-The variational nature of the phase-field model renders the DRM an ideally suited approach for the TO objective.
+Deep neural networks have recently emerged as powerful mesh-free function approximators for PDEs, driving a paradigm shift in scientific computing \cite{lagaris1998artificial, raissi2019physics, ew2018deep, karniadakis2021physics, li2020fourier, yamada2024smo, YU2026117002}.
+Among these, Physics-Informed Neural Networks (PINNs) \cite{raissi2019physics} minimize strong-form residuals in the loss and can be applied to systems without a known variational structure, while the Deep Ritz Method (DRM) \cite{ew2018deep} is tailored to problems that admit an energy functional and often exhibits superior stability and accuracy in such cases.
+This distinction naturally suggests a hybrid strategy: employ DRM when a variational formulation is available and resort to PINN-style residual losses otherwise.
+In particular, the variational structure of the phase-field model makes an energy-based treatment especially attractive for TO.